schellingb/RDBEd/README.md

 ### Tools -> Create Delta DAT from Two Files
 Create a new DAT file with all changes between the two selected input files (can be either RDB or DAT).

+### Tools -> Dump RDB File
+Export the raw contents of an RDB file to a human readable text file to analyze or compare.

 ### Validate -> Validate Unique Field
 Will mark all values of a field that are not unique in the loaded dataset with a warning.